Updated: 9 May 2018: 4th Edition

 I do this using a method called the “Big/Small” (BS) method of noting how many notes are skipped between the notes of the chords.
 It’s a similar way to thinking about the notes of a Major chord being comprised of a Minor 3rd and then a Major 3rd.
 Other teachers tap the keys counting all the notes between the chord tones.
 Eg. Is it a 4-tap or a 5-tap gap?

 Check out my step-by-step lesson plans for teaching chords, chord progressions and chordal composing in your studio today at timtopham.com/chords.
 You can even watch me teach one of my teenage students live!

 Whatever method you use to teach students how to play chords, this information is pretty useless unless you put it into context for them.

 That’s where my Top 10 Pop Songs for Piano Students come in!

 The best way to get students to practice chord finding and playing is to get them playing some music they know.

 But what are the best songs to teach from a pedagogical perspective?

 Finding the most appropriate songs is particularly important when you first introduce chords because if you don’t put the chords into context and make it relevant, students will very quickly lose interest.

 Don’t waste time on trial and error in your own studio, use these songs and have your students playing pop in no time!

-So without further ado, here’s the list, in order of teaching preference:
+So without further ado, here’s the list, in approximate order of level of difficulty: